derjust/BigData/README.md

 </dependency>
 ```

-Combining the test classes provided by the SDK with the JUnit annotaitons
+Combining the test classes provided by the SDK with the JUnit annotations

 ```java
 package com.sungard.advtech;